valigatotuS/Python-For-Numerical-Methods/README.md

 PS: We could also run the py-script directly on computer (with python and sci-modules installed)

 ## Credits
-This is a course at the VUB from the instructors Tim De Troyer, Aurélie Bellemans, Georgios Rekkas Ventiris for 3BA-students in Industrial Engineering.
+This is a course at the VUB from the instructors Tim De Troyer, Aurélie Bellemans & Georgios Rekkas Ventiris for 3BA-students in Industrial Engineering.